Hundreds march in Haiti after outrage over student’s slaying

 He added that the security crisis is fueling mounting distrust of authorities, some of whom have been implicated in a big corruption scandal involving funds from an oil assistance program.
 In areas known for gang activity and kidnappings around the capital, police have repeatedly failed to mount an active response, he said.

-“There are nearby police stations and there hasn’t been any real police intervention,” he said.
+“There are nearby police stations and there hasn’t been any police intervention,” he said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.